What are Malware Threats on Computer?

 Malware is a malicious software that is dangerous to the computer.
 Once installed, malware can harm the computer in different ways.
 To have a better understanding of malware threats.
 Let’s find out first how does one get malware on the computer.

-Where Malware Threats come from
+What are Malware Threats: Where Malware Threats come from

 Malware is spread on different websites on the Internet.
 Hackers are clever these days; they don’t just insert malware in non-secure websites but also on legitimate websites.
 How do they do this?